OsgiliathEnterprise/net.osgiliath.parent/net.osgiliath.framework/net.osgiliath.features.karaf-features/net.osgiliath.features.karaf-features-derby/readme.md

 			<classifier>features</classifier>
 		</dependency>
 ```
+And don't forget to add the feature you want to use on your app features.xml

 You can use these feature with the jpa one, creating a blueprint database definition of your provided databases